Lsimmons98/aquarium/README.md

 2. **Favorites Tab**: View and manage your list of favorite fish.
 3. **Aquarium Calculator**: Enter your tank size and water type to get a list of compatible fish.
 Add fish to your aquarium and monitor the stocking level.
 4. **Aquarium Details**: View detailed information about the fish in your aquarium, including their care requirements and compatibility.
+5. **Add Fish**: Use the "Add Fish" button to bring up a form where you can add new fish to the database.

 ## Technologies Used